Nick-1979/polkadot-Js-Plus-extension/README.md

 # ![polkadot{.js} plus extension](docs/logo.jpg)

-A user-friendly wallet to interact with the Polkadot/substrate blockchain through a browser.
+A user-friendly wallet to interact with the Polkadot/Substrate based blockchains through a browser.
 It allows users to access their Polkadot account(s), which can also be used to interact with decentralized apps.

-It is based on polkadot js extension, which injects a [@polkadot/api](https://github.com/polkadot-js/api) Signer into a page, along with any associated accounts.
+It is based on polkadot js extension, which injects a [@polkadot/api](https://github.com/polkadot-js/api) signer into a page, along with any associated accounts.

+Polkadot js plus extension is actually the original polkadot js extension, plus some new functionalities.

+## New functinalities

+Currently, the following features are added:
+  - View balances
+  - Transfer funds
+  - View an address as QR code
+  - Staking / unstaking / redeem funds and edit nominated validator list
+  - Contribute in crowdloans

 ## Installation (Development version)